Blaq2011/UNET_BTS/README.md

 INITIAL DOCX
 - Project title and description

-    Lightweight U-Net for Brain Tumor Segmentation (BraTS 2020)
+Title: Resource-Conscious 3D U-Net Models for Brain Tumor Segmentation: An Ablation Study

-    This project implements a U-Net model optimized for low-resource GPUs (NVIDIA GTX 1660 Ti, 6GB VRAM) to perform brain tumor segmentation on the BraTS 2020 dataset.
+Abstract:
-    We compare our results against the nnU-Net framework (Fabian Isensee et al., BraTS 2020 winner), highlighting trade-offs between resource usage and segmentation performance.
+    Accurate brain tumor segmentation is critical for diag- nosis and treatment planning, but current state-of-the-art methods like nnU-Net are computationally demanding.
+This work explores lightweight 3D U-Net variants tailored for resource-limited settings.
+Using the BraTS 2020 dataset, we compared three preprocessing pipelines and conducted ablations on baseline and optimized models, incorporat- ing residual blocks, attention gates, deep supervision, nor- malization refinements, dropout tuning, and class-weighted loss.
+The best model achieved Dice scores of 0.880 (WT), 0.812 (TC), and 0.691 (ET), showing consistent improve- ments over the baseline while still remaining computation- ally efficient.
+These results highlight the trade-off between efficiency and absolute accuracy, and point to practical strategies for segmentation under limited GPU resources.

 2. Project Structure